 Never agree to an upfront payment of any kind deposit without receiving your purchased item first.
 This type of scam is known as a “reservation” or “pay-in-advance” scheme, and it’s easy to fall for because it preys on a buyer’s desire not to miss the sale.
 In this scenario, the seller may say that the item is popular, and a deposit is required to secure your spot.
 Don’t fall for this one – no deal is worth it.

 4. The person you’re connecting with has a brand-new account.

 Fake accounts are a problem on Facebook Marketplace, as they can be used to skim information and house stolen credit cards.
 Before making a purchase, take a close look at the seller’s profile and note when it was created.
 Brand-new accounts are a red flag.
-If your contact’s Facebook page is pretty baren and looks new, it’s possible you found a fake account.
+If your contact’s Facebook page looks new, it’s possible you found a fake account.

 5. Your contact has overpaid.

 One common scam is to overpay for a product, either by pretending to by presenting a fake payment confirmation or by doing so by using stolen funds.
 In this scenario, the fraudster asks to be reimbursed the difference, often disappearing before the truth has come to light that they have a fraudulent account.
 Marketplace sellers can protect themselves by denying overpayments and using Facebook-approved payment methods such as PayPal and Facebook Checkout.